ArnaudHemmerle/data-analysis-on-sirius/chapters/xrf/pymca/fit-data.md

 ![](images/fit-data-first-limits.png)

 Click `OK`.
 Back in the display window, you can click on `E` to switch from channels to energy and on `Log` to display a logarithmic y-scale.
-If part of the curve is missing along the y-axis, click on the auto-scale button (the second button) to adjust the y-axis.
+If part of the curve is missing along the y-axis, click twice on the auto-scale button (the second button) to adjust the y-axis.
 The same applies to the x-axis.

 ![](images/fit-data-log.png)